dmbala/Makeflow-example/README.md

-We need to launch the workflow in the screen session or tmux session. screen makeflow -T slurm -J 400 ./sample_example_slrm.mf &
+We need to launch the workflow in the screen session or tmux session. screen makeflow -T slurm -J 20 ./sample_example_slrm.mf & Here the option -J 20 refers to the maximum number of jobs that can be submitted at any given time.